 Kelly and the kids will qualify for social security survivor benefits.
 Let's assume they receive $2,000 per month from this.
 That leaves a need of $1,750 per month. $294,000 in life insurance will cover that until the youngest child turns 18.

-When you add it all up, David would need a minimum $329,000 in life insurance coverage to cover the necessities of his wife and kids.
+When you add it all up, David would need a minimum of $329,000 in life insurance coverage to cover the necessities of his wife and kids.

 Kelly also wants the mortgage of $152,000 to be paid off, an emergency fund of $10,000, and an education fund of $80,000.
 That gives her a better quality of life and pay for things like sports, vacations, repairs, etc.

 You will need $571,000 under the needs approach.